emoen/Deep-learning-for-regression-of-cod-otoliths/README.md

 # cod-otoliths

 Findings: B5, and B6 is better than V2 large, training on more data is better.
+Testing on same size as training set gives higher accuracy than on test set size, as described in the paper.
+Training on 3 images (9 channels) with different lighting is better than any one lighting.

 For full-precision results: [readme details](https://github.com/emoen/Deep-learning-for-regression-of-cod-otoliths/blob/master/README_detailed.md)